frnsys/the_founder/outline.md

 [X] capturing influencers give bonuses to final revenue [X] market tile income distribution is affected by economic stability [X] board size is determined by locations

+# Events
+[X] there are two types of events: news (articles) and emails [X] events may have conditions before they can be triggered [X] emails may have effects
+[X] special events and emails occur only once, others are repeatable